turingschool/front-end-curriculum/lessons/module-3/es6-generators.md

 module: 3
 ---

+## Agenda

+- What is a generator?
+- Generators vs Regular functions
+- What does the syntax of generator look like?
+- How do you call a generator?
+- Generators calling generators
+- What would you use this for?

+## Learning Goals

+- You should be able to make your own generator
+- You should be able to iterate over your generator
+- You should know how to pass values to the generator iterator

+## Vocab

+- Generator
+- Generator iterator
+- Generator object

 ### What is an ES6 Generator Function?

+Generators are functions that can be exited, and then re-entered, and save context (variable bindings) across re-entrances.
 Let's start with an example of familiar JS syntax.

 ```js